-Designers should conduct themselves in a manner which will promote the cooperation and good relations among members of the profession.
+Designers should conduct themselves in a manner that will promote co-operation and good relations among members of the profession.

 Members should contribute to the interchange of technical information and experience between Interior Designers and other allied professions, and respect the interest and contributions of association professionals.